conventional-commits/conventionalcommits.org/content/next/index.md

 ## Summary

-As a software developer, I want to create a readable commit history writing standardized commit messages to make easier and explicit what changes have been applied to a project.
-To accomplish it, the Conventional Commits specification proposes introducing a standardized lightweight convention on top of commit messages giving to you also the chance to automate processes.
+The Conventional Commits specification is a lightweight convention on top of commit messages.
+It provides an easy set of rules for creating an explicit commit history;
+which makes it easier to write automated tools on top of.
-This convention dovetails with [SemVer](http://semver.org), asking software developers to describe in commit messages, features, fixes, and breaking changes that they make.
+This convention dovetails with [SemVer](http://semver.org), by describing the features, fixes, and breaking changes made in commit messages.

 The commit message should be structured as follows: